|Up Previous Next|

 Energy Code Settings: The settings in this area are for energy code calculations.
 In particular, they are used when exporting light fixture information to COMCheck.

 Exempt: Whether this type of light fixture is exempt from being counted in energy calculations.
 Light fixtures that have this box checked will not be exported to COMCheck.
-This will vary by state, but often emergency or exit lights are exempt.
+This will vary by state, but emergency or exit lights are often exempt.
 This setting can be overridden on an individual light fixture basis on the drawing if necessary.
-See the section for more information.
+See the Exempt Light Fixtures section for more information.

 Watts: The load to export to COMCheck.
 If this value is not specified, the Input VA is exported instead.